 An IVR system or interactive voice response is an automated voice solution offered by virtual phone service providers such as Global Call Forwarding.
 This system interacts with callers through pre-recorded messages and menu options.
 It helps callers navigate through a series of menus to assist them in completing an action or resolving a concern.
-Some common ways an IVR is used:
+Some common ways an IVR is used to:

-- To transfer calls to the right department
+- Transfer calls to the right department

-- To provide company information and updates
+- Provide company information and updates

-- To process payments and renewals
+- Process payments and renewals

-- To direct callers to voicemails, etc
+- Direct callers to voicemails, etc

-By performing these actions or assisting callers in resolving their concerns, IVR systems can increase office efficiency and help you offer better customer experience.
+By performing these actions or assisting callers in resolving their concerns, IVR systems can increase office efficiency and help you offer a better customer experience.
 Such systems do not necessarily replace agents but help agents do their jobs better by taking some of the load off.

 Here are some IVR routing strategies to consider when designing and setting up your own IVR application.